Education and qualifications:

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

 Earlier in my career I was a Royal Engineer Bomb Disposal Officer and had the privilege to serve around the world, making a difference to peoples’ lives.
 On my last deployment (2012) I was the Officer Commanding of the UK Operations Squadron of the Explosive Ordnance Disposal (EOD) and Search Task Force (STF).
 Our role was to clear the battlespace of unexploded ordnance to allow life to return to normal in Afghanistan.
 The exceptionally dangerous nature of the battlefield meant that our adversary was exceptionally innovative in their approach to placing devices which endangered life and limb.
-Technology played a significant part in defeating that threat and my role was to integrate the equipment to save life and limb of our Armed Forces and the people of Afghanistan, in the face of the enemy.
+Technology played a significant part in defeating that threat and my role was to integrate the equipment to save our Armed Forces and the people of Afghanistan, in the face of the enemy.
 For my work I was awarded the Worshipful Company of Engineers’ Royal Engineers Operations Engineering Award in 2013.

 What contributed to your decision to become professionally registered?

-While at the University of Birmingham, I had aspirations towards becoming a Chartered Engineer (CEng) relatively soon after graduation; having joined the Army, my career path deviated significantly after qualifying as a Bomb Disposal Officer.
+While at the University of Birmingham, I had aspirations towards becoming a Chartered Engineer (CEng) relatively soon after graduation, but having joined the Army, my career path deviated significantly after qualifying as a Bomb Disposal Officer.
 With significant conflicts underway in Iraq and Afghanistan, coupled with the increased threat from terrorism on the UK mainland, I found myself exceptionally busy in my first years as an engineer.

 Once the Institution of Royal Engineers (InstRE) was able to award professional registration, a number of my soldiers gained registration.
 As a leader it was essential that I set the example, so I applied for Engineering Technician (EngTech) and then Incorporated Engineer (IEng) on the way to gaining CEng.